Adelaide is an exciting cosmopolitan city.

 Experience the Barossa Valley

-Quaint little townships like Tanunda and Hahndorf are famous for their European-style atmosphere, beautiful stone buildings and handcrafted gifts, preserves and award-winning wines.
+Quaint townships like Tanunda and Hahndorf are famous for their European-style atmosphere, beautiful stone buildings and handcrafted gifts, preserves and award-winning wines.

 The Barossa Valley offers a selection of wine and food cycling trails.
 A relaxed way to tour the countryside and sample the wares.
 I think that will be my next adventure!